This question was posed by L. McI….. DDS

 4. Concerning ETF liquidity in a major bear market, securities listed at key stock exchanges can be sold in a split-second be they rising, sideways or dropping.
 That has always been true.
 Oliver Garret, the author of the Forbes article, could be wrong.

 More questions?You need to login to view the rest of the content.
 Please Login.
 Not a Member?
-You can now sign up for a one-month free trial membership.
+You can now sign up for $12 for a one-year membership.
 Join Us